Louisville, Kentucky: 20th century

 Louisville was a center for factory war production during World War II.
 In May 1942, the U.S. government assigned the Curtiss-Wright Aircraft Company, a war plant located at Louisville's air field, for wartime aircraft production.
 The factory produced the C-46 Commando cargo plane, among other aircraft.
 In 1946, the factory was sold to International Harvester, which began large-scale production of tractors and agricultural equipment.
 In 1950, the Census Bureau reported Louisville's population as 84.3% white and 15.6% black.

-Throughout the 1940s, there were more black police officers than any other Southern city, though they were allowed to patrol only black districts.
+Throughout the 1940s, Louisville had more black police officers than any other Southern city, though they were allowed to patrol only black districts.
 This, in part, made Louisville seem like a more racially progressive city than other Southern cities, although only when black citizens accepted a lower status than white citizens.
 Many historians have referred to this "veil" of segregation as a "polite" racism.
 Historian George Wright stated that polite racism "often deluded both blacks and well-meaning whites into believing that real progress was being made in their city".
 For example, in the city Jim Crow practices were not maintained by law so much as by custom.

 Similar to many other older American cities, Louisville began to experience a movement of people and businesses to the suburbs in the 1960s and 1970s.
 Middle class residents used newly built freeways and interstate highways to commute to work, moving into more distant but newer housing.
 Because of tax laws, businesses found it cheaper to build new rather than renovate older buildings.
 Economic changes included a decline in local manufacturing.
 The West End and older areas of the South End, in particular, began to decline economically as many local factories closed.

 In 1974, a major (F4) tornado hit Louisville as part of the 1974 Super Outbreak of tornadoes that struck 13 states.
 It covered 21 mi and destroyed several hundred homes in the Louisville area, causing two deaths.

 Since the 1980s, many of the city's urban neighborhoods have been revitalized into areas popular with young professionals and college students.
 The greatest change has occurred along the Bardstown Road/Baxter Avenue and Frankfort Avenue corridors as well as the Old Louisville neighborhood.
 In recent years, such change has also occurred in the East Market District (NuLu).